Title: What Comes After

 Beside him, Dean jackknifed, sucking in air, eyes wide as he pulled free from Sam's grasp.
 Blood droplets stained his lips red and his hands buried in his hair, fingers burrowing into his scalp as if to claw away the pain.

 Sam jerked back, falling against his own bed, eyes wildly searching the room.
-Dean flung the covers back, twisted his legs over the side and snatched a handful of tissues to staunch the blood flow.
+Dean flung the covers back, twisted his legs over the side and snatched handfuls of tissues to staunch the blood flowing from his nose.
 Hunching over, breath coming in muffled pants, Dean cradled his head.
 Sam quickly pushed to his knees and knelt in front of him, resting a hand on Dean's knee.
 He searched his brother's face.
 "Dean, you okay?"

 Dean said nothing, but his tremors bled into Sam's hand and arm.
 Sam bit down on the remembrance of white heat searing the back of his own eyelids.